New Boiler Costs – How Much is a new boiler in 2024?

 • Highly Efficient – Modern combi boilers are A-rated with efficiencies above 90%.
 They waste less fuel and can help reduce your household’s energy bills.

 • Instant Hot Water – Combi boilers don’t have to heat a large volume of water in a storage tank, which can take time to refill and reheat.
-Combi boilers heat water when required as soon as you turn on the hot water tap.
+They heat water when required when you turn on the hot water tap.

 • Easy Installation – Swapping one combi boiler with another makes the installation easier since no complicated components and controls require separate installation, like a hot water cylinder.